-Girls Generation’s Yuri Kwon: From trainee to superstar fame
+Cover story: Girls Generation’s Yuri Kwon going from trainee to superstar fame

 June 1, 2018